Sri Sri Kalika Maharani Temple: History

 The construction of the temple began in July, 2010.
 It took less than 3 years to complete the entire structure.
 The temple was opened to public on July 14, 2012.
 The temple is situated at Kalika Vihar, Aashiyan Garden, Phase - 3, Chira Chas.
 Before the foundation was laid, a nine-day Ramayana recital was held, along with a religious 'Yagna'.
-On map, the temple can be found at 23.65°N 86.17°E. The temple is famous in Jharkhand and its opening was covered by major newspapers.
+On the map, the temple can be found at 23.65°N 86.17°E. The temple is famous in Jharkhand and its opening was covered by major newspapers.
 During excavation of the Foundation in the initial phase of construction, laborers found an Indian Cobra which is considered a good omen, symbolizing Lord Shiva.
 Legend has it, that Goddess Kali grants the wishes of those, who pray at this temple.

 Dimensions

 The temple is a two storeyed structure with a tall 'Stupa' which is over 90 feet tall. over 50 feet is breadth, the temple is over 160 feet long.
 The temple is based on a unique design, imitating a lotus flower with five petals.
 Each petal houses an entrance to the temple.
 The temple is designed on a pentagonal scheme and has five nodes in its superstructure.